wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 ```
 The only way to avoid this problem is to make sure that none of your constructors or destructors call virtual functions on the object being created or destroyed and that all the functions they call obey the same constraint.

-One of the way to deal with this is to turn `logTransaction` into a non-virtual function in `Transaction`, then require that derived class constructors pass the necessary log information to the `Transaction` constructor.
+One of the way to deal with this is to **turn `logTransaction` into a non-virtual function**yes in `Transaction`, then require that derived class constructors pass the necessary log information to the `Transaction` constructor.
 ```cpp
 class Transaction {
   public: